 In fact, the ONLY attribute that is mandatory for the DistinguishedName field in a certificate is the CommonName attribute.
 All other attributes should be made optional in the web GUI.

-Updated by Justin Coffman over 5 years ago
+Updated by Justin Coffman almost 6 years ago

 Clarifying that last line: